-You might be looking for Adobe Premiere Pro alternatives for a variety of reasons.
-But first, let's look at Premiere Pro itself.
-It's one of the most well-known video editing programs on the market.
-This industry-standard app used by professional editors to assemble Hollywood movies, TV shows, and much more.
-This popularity is owed to Premiere Pro’s broad range of features and the precise control it enables editors to have over all the details of an edit.
+You might be looking for Adobe Premiere Pro alternatives for several reasons.
+Premiere Pro is one of the most well-known video editing programs on the market and an industry-standard app used by professional editors to assemble Hollywood movies, TV shows and much more.
+Its popularity is to a broad range of features and the precise control it enables editors to have over all the details of an edit.
+It's also regularly adding new features to keep ahead of the competition, such as the new AI tools unveiled in October 2023.

 However, it’s not the right choice for everyone.
 The most common criticism against Premiere Pro is that its subscription pricing model is expensive for long-term users, while many customers have also criticised the app’s performance and Adobe’s poor customer support.
 Plus, as it’s a complicated programme, it’s not the most accessible for novice editors.

-But plenty of other options are available (see our best video editing software for a comprehensive overview).
+Plenty of other options are available (see our best video editing software for a comprehensive overview).
 In this feature, we’ll assess the pros and cons of several Adobe Premiere Pro alternatives you may wish to consider.
 For more Adobe alternatives, also see our best Photoshop alternatives.
-And if you are set on Premiere Pro, then see how to download Premiere Pro, or get a free seven-day trial below.
+If you are set on Premiere Pro, see how to download Premiere Pro or get a free seven-day trial below.

 The best Premiere Pro alternatives